Key points at a glance

 What changed

-HMRC introduced a split AER to reflect higher electricity costs on the public network.
-From 1 September 2025, the advisory reimbursement is 8p/mile when drivers charge at home and 14p/mile when charging on public infrastructure.
+HMRC introduced a split AER on 1 September 2025 to reflect higher electricity costs on the public network.
+From 1 December 2025, the home rate was reduced from 8p to 7p/mile; the public rate remains at 14p/mile.
 Employers can reimburse above the advisory rate if they can evidence higher costs per mile (for example, specific public tariffs).

 Who is affected